Test what your API really did

 Feature highlights

-- Support a wide range of protocols — not just HTTP
+- Many protocols — not just HTTP

-- No code / low code test case creation
+- No‑code / low‑code test case creation

 - Standalone requests and structured test cases

-- Built-in data driven testing
+- Built‑in data‑driven testing

 - HTTP stubs (mock servers)